unmannedlab/ekf_cal/docs/paper/paper.md

 There exist other batch-based calibration packages, such as the Matlab Camera Calibration Toolbox [@matlab-cam-calib] for mono and stereo camera setups, where the primary limitations are the limited sensor types and closed-source codebase.
 Additionally, there are batch-based optimizers such as Kalibr [@Rehder] or OpenCalib [@opencalib] that provide tools for performing calibration of multi-sensor systems, but do not provide these calibrations online.
 These software applications are therefore susceptible to changing calibration parameters, such as drifts or shifts in mounting.

-The `ekf-cal` package, in contrast, seeks to provide additional avenues for testing Kalman filter based calibration and localization techniques while supporting multi-IMU filtering, GNSS sensors, and fiducial markers.
+The `ekf_cal` package, in contrast, seeks to provide additional avenues for testing Kalman filter based calibration and localization techniques while supporting multi-IMU filtering, GNSS sensors, and fiducial markers.
 Similar to existing work, this is all done on top of a B-spline based truth model and global feature points.

 In summary, this package